lemariva/SquirelCrawl/README.md

 # SquirelCrawl

 This code compress a webpage into an html file.
 Images are converted to base64 and integrated together with CSS files in the html.
-Useful for websites on microcontrollers (or low memory devices), a complete offline copy of a webpage etc.
+Useful for webpages on microcontrollers (or low memory devices), a complete offline copy of a webpage etc.

 Requirements
 -------------------